fiveages-sim/robot_descriptions/manipulator/OpenArm/openarm_v10_description/README.md

 This package contains the description files for OpenArm single and bimanual manipulator.
 I got the origin XACRO files from the [OpenArm XACRO](https://github.com/enactic/openarm_description).

+Note: The /meshes/arm/v10/visual/link0.dae file may cause the model not shown due error of `Not enough data for accessor`.
+You can change it to .stl file with same suffix name.
+Howere, the stl file will have render issue in both rviz and gazebo.
+So does

 ## 1. Build

 ```bash